Hip Replacement: The Facts

 The results of this hip replacement are equal to, if not perhaps slightly better, than many other standard designs.
 Research at the Avon Orthopaedic Centre in Bristol, by Mr Gordon Bannister, Secretary of the European Hip Society, has revealed very good results with this hip prosthesis and excellent results are also reported in the Danish Hip Registry.

 The alternatives to joint replacement will also be discussed by Mr Charnley, but frequently these have been explored by family doctors in terms of physiotherapy, weight loss, analgesia and anti-inflammatory medication.Complications

-The average life span of all hip designs is about a decade.
+The average life span of all hip designs is about 15 years.

 As with any operation there are acknowledged risks.
 Most patients are worried about their anaesthetic but modern day anaesthesia is extremely successful with rarely patients not waking up after their anaesthetic, (perhaps a 1 in a million risk).
 Patients in their 8th decade do have more pre-existing medical problems than younger patients and have thus a raised risk of non orthopaedic post operative medical problems and need to be in good health to consider hip replacement.

 Other risks associated with the surgery itself are infection from bacterial organisms and to reduce this Mr Charnley uses antibiotics around the time of surgery as well as using bone cement with antibiotics in it.
 There is still a chance of one or two patients in every hundred having this complication.